 Introduction 1

 Input from across the region 3

 Regional context 5

 RTP vision and goals 10

 Project list overview 11

-Plan outcomes 17
+Outcomes of the plan 17

 Funding outlook 33

 Implementation strategies 35

-Local and regional plans
+Local and regional planning 39

-and programs 39
+and programs 33

 How people get around shapes their communities and everyday lives.
 The economic prosperity and quality of life in greater Portland depend on a transportation system that provides every person and business with access to safe, reliable and affordable ways to get around.